Designing an AI Driven Approach to Stale Content Governance in SitecoreAI

 However, today this interaction is not as deterministic as running a full item query by path, template, or structured GraphQL query.

-For example, while an agent can request item details, it does not yet operate like a developer driven query that says:
+For example, while an agent can request item details, it does not yet operate like a developer-driven query that says:

 “Give me every item under /blog using Template X where Field Y contains Z.”

 That level of precision still lives in traditional APIs.
+From a maturity standpoint, this opens an exciting opportunity.

-Opportunity #2: Expanding Retrieval Beyond MCP and Enabling External API Calls
+Opportunity #2: Enabling External API Calls

 Another natural area for evolution is support for more generic external API calls directly from within agents.